alvarogarcia7/blog_source/content/articles/2024-08-31-building-private-tools-open.md

 1. Leaking about having such a tool
 2. Leaking about using that technology
 3. Risk of committing private data to a public repository
+   1. As an example, we can see an export of private data in a public repository [here](https://github.com/tarioch/beancounttools/issues/83#issue-1562630990).
+   2. The user is saying their balance is 7881.98 CHF.
+This is private information.

 ## Examples